eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md

 ## Implement your plugin API provider

 In our example, we aim to provide a new API object for the backend.
-Theia expects that the `backendInitPath` that we specified in our API provider exports an [InversifyJS](https://inversify.io) `ContainerModule` under the name `containerModule`.
+Theia expects that the `backendInitPath` or `headlessInitPath` that we specified in our API provider exports an [InversifyJS](https://inversify.io) `ContainerModule` under the name `containerModule`.
 This container-module configures the Inversify `Container` in the plugin host for creation of our API object.
-It also implements for us the customization
+It also implements for us the customization of Node's module loading system to hook our API factory into the import of the module name that we choose.
-For export of the API to headless plugins, use the `headlessInitPath` with a `provideApi` function of `ExtPluginApiHeadlessInitializationFn` type.

 Example `node/foo-init.ts`: